kyriakos-papadopoulos/Projects/README.md

 - **Pandas**: For data manipulation and analysis.
 - **SQL**: For data acquisition.
 - (List any other technologies, libraries, or frameworks used.)

-### Acknowledgements
-I would like to thank the instructors for their support and guidance throughout the bootcamp.

-### Disclaimer
-This is a private repository as part of the learning process of Git tool at Big Blue Academy.
-**This repository or any part of this content should never be shared publicly on GitHub!**